911abhishek/learn_git/README.md

 # learn_git
-I have made this for educational purpose i am currently learning git from coursera I am making this changes from git using clone feature
+1)I have made this for educational purpose i am currently learning git from coursera 2)I am making this changes from git using clone feature 3)I have made some changes here to fetch it using git